peterhinch/micropython-samples/README.md

 A place for assorted code ideas for MicroPython.
 Most are targeted at the Pyboard variants.

+# Installing MicroPython libraries

+This is more involved since the advent of the pycopy fork of MicroPython.
+[This doc](./micropip/README.md) describes the issues and provides two utilities for users of official MicroPython firmware to simplify installation.

 # Fastbuild

 Scripts for building MicroPython for various target hardware types and for